 Far though they be from the hills of their home

 A popular novelist and short story writer, Munro returned to journalism in 1914 on the outbreak of war.
-He visited the front line several times in the capacity of war correspondent, in 1914 and 1917, and the war touched him personally when his son Hugh was killed during the Battle of Loos.
+He visited the front line several times in the capacity of war correspondent, in 1914 and 1917, and the war touched him personally when his son Hugh was killed in action.
 In February 1917 he was sent to Albert in France, where it is probable he visited Hugh’s grave at Millencourt.

 Although ‘Lament for the Lads’ was published 12 years after the war ended, the depth of the feeling evidenced in the poem describes a pain that never fades, which must have spoken to all those who voted for the lines from his poem.